-Read the review and an interview with David here.
+Read the full review here.

 USA TODAY’s Jocelyn McClurg scopes out the hottest books on sale each week.